 October 14: Meet and Greet the Service Corps Update.
-Come meet and listen to our new Seattle Service Corps members as they share their hopes, goals and stories.
-Show your support and bring your questions and insights for the newest cohort of Service Corp members.
+Come meet and hear from our new Seattle Service Corps members as they share their hopes, goals and stories.
+Show your support and bring your questions and insights for the newest cohort of Service Corps members!

-October 21: Wardens Forum.
-The Wardens and Vestry will provide an update on and answer questions related to finance, facilities, and other current Vestry activities.
+The Wardens and Vestry will provide an update on and answer questions related to finance, facilities and other current Vestry activities.
 Please contact Lynne Markova with any questions.

-November 18: Friends Talking.
-Bishop Rickel and Dean Thomason will host a conversation about the role of cathedrals, the future of the Church, the Episcopal branch of the Jesus Movement and more.
-All are encouraged to attend.
+November 18: Friends Talking: Bishop Rickel and Dean Thomason.
+Bishop Rickel and Dean Thomason will host a conversation for the whole Saint Mark’s community—children welcome!—about the role of cathedrals, the future of the Church, the Episcopal branch of the Jesus Movement and more.

 November 25: No Forum: Thanksgiving.

-6 p.m.: Advent Intergenerational Event and Potluck.
-Prepare your hearts and homes for Immanuel, God with Us by coming to the annual advent festival at Saint Mark's.
-We will provide dinner and activities for people of all ages, including: wreath making, stained glass ornaments, cookie decorating, stamping, and contemplative crafts and ideas to bring home.
+6 p.m.: Advent Event and Potluck.
+Prepare your hearts and homes for Immanuel, God with Us by coming to the annual Advent festival at Saint Mark’s.
+We will provide dinner and activities for people of all ages, including: wreath making, stained glass ornaments, cookie decorating, stamping and contemplative crafts and ideas to bring home.
 Feel free to bring festive greens.
-The gathering will include a meal, songs, fellowship, alternative giving opportunities and a blessing of Advent wreaths.
-This will be a comfortable way to transition after Thanksgiving into your daily routine with simple spiritual practices that pave the way for Christmas.
+The gathering will include a meal, songs, fellowship and a blessing of Advent wreaths.
+Make the transition into Advent after Thanksgiving with simple spiritual practices that pave the way for Christmas.

-December 16: Alternative Giving Advent Ingathering and Celebration.
-A festive reception celebrating the gathering and blessing of all gifts chosen from our various giving trees, including Lowell, Mary's Place, and Casa Latina.
-Pick a tag from the trees between November 25 and December 9, and place it under the tree at our ingathering in Bloedel Hall!
+December 16: Giving Tree Collection and Celebration.
+A festive reception celebrating the gathering and blessing of all gifts chosen from our various giving trees, including Lowell Elementary School, Mary’s Place, and Casa Latina.
+Pick a tag from the trees be-tween November 25 and December 9, and place it under the tree at our ingathering in Bloedel Hall!
 Questions?
 Contact Kelly Moody or The Rev. Cristi Chapman.

 December 23: No Forum.